ARM-software/astc-encoder/Docs/Building.md

 will include the build variant as a postfix.
 It is possible to build any set of the supported SIMD variants by enabling only the ones you require.

+For macOS, we additionally support the ability to build a universal binary.
+This build includes SSE4.1 (`x86_64`), AVX2 (`x86_64h`), and NEON (`arm64`)
-For macOS, we additionally support the ability to build a universal binary, combining one x86 and one arm64 variant into a single output binary.
-The OS will select the correct variant to run for the machine being used to run the built binary.
-To build a universal binary select a single x86 variant and a single arm64 variant, and both will be included in a single output binary.
-It is not required, but if `CMAKE_OSX_ARCHITECTURES` is set on the command line (e.g. by XCode-generated build commands) it will be validated against the other configuration variant settings.
+build slices in a single output binary.
+The OS will select the correct variant to run for the machine being used.
+This is the default build target for a macOS build, but single-target binaries can still be built by setting `-DASTCENC_UNIVERSAL_BINARY=OFF` and then manually selecting the specific ISA variants that are required.

 ### Building